 Flows and sub-flows are groupings of connectors and tasks in a logical workflow.
 A flow name should indicate the purpose and type of a flow.
 If this is an API-based flow, it is recommended to have the word “api” in the flow name.
 The word “flow” should be at the end of the flow name.
 Typically, flow names are all lower-cased, with words concatenated with a dash character.
 For example, “customer-api-flow” or “address-sub-flow”.
 Batch mode flows and routines should have the word “batch” in the name to indicate that this flow or sub-flow is not triggered via a REST or SOAP API, but rather is a scheduled batch process.
 For example, “account-sync-batch-flow”.

 Tasks and routines should contain the key operation in the name.
 For example, if the task is to call a web service, the name should contain callWebService or similar.
-Task or operation names are usually lower-cased, following Hungarian notation, similar to how we define Java methods.
+Task or operation names are usually lower-cased, following Hungarian notation, similar to how Java methods are typically named.

-Custom objects and methods should follow objects and methods naming convention as described in the previous section of this document.
+Custom objects and methods should follow the objects and methods naming convention as described in the previous section of this document.
+(Editor’s Note: Needs a reference link)

-Finally, configuration files follow the naming convention based on the main programming language used within a particular middleware platform.
-As most of the middleware platforms are built on Java programming language except for Microsoft BizTalk, the configuration files and folders should be named following Java file naming conventions.
+Finally, configuration files follow the naming convention based on the main programming language used within a specific middleware platform.
+As most of the middleware platforms are built on Java programming language, except for Microsoft BizTalk, the configuration files and folders should be named following Java file naming conventions.

 MuleSoft-specific API Naming Convention